fixstars/cuda-bundle-adjustment/README.md

 Some features supported in g2o are currently simplified or not implemented.

 - Information matrix is represented by a scalar
-- Camera parameters are the same in all edges (assumes obserbations are done by a single camera)
+- Camera parameters are the same in all edges (assumes observations are done by a single camera)
 - Robust kernel is not implemented
 - Level optimization is not implemented